 - Creating a national breastfeeding committee and appointing a national breastfeeding coordinator across countries.

-- Facilitating the provision of maternity care practice and taking measures to ensure that women are adequately nourished to feed their child and remain healthy themselves.
+- Facilitating the provision of maternity care practice and taking measures to ensure that women are adequately nourished to feed their children and remain healthy themselves.

 - Formulating and enforcing laws to protect the breastfeeding rights of women.